 Mission Accomplished on October 13, 2005

-Army SGT Peter Damon was on his first deployment to Iraq when he lost both of his arms while performing routine maintenance on a helicopter.
+Army SGT Peter Damon was on his first deployment to Iraq with the 126th Aviation Regiment of the Massachusetts National Guard when he lost both of his arms while performing routine maintenance on a helicopter.
 On October 21, 2003, while inflating a tire on a UH-60 Black Hawk helicopter at Camp Anaconda in Balad, Iraq, the tire and the rim of the wheel blew apart; the force of the explosion traumatically amputated SGT Damon’s left wrist, his right arm above the elbow, and knocked him unconscious.
 The tire’s rim hit and killed the soldier working beside SGT Damon.
 The next memory he had was realizing, upon waking from his coma, that he had no arms.
 His first thoughts were worries about how he was going to be able to work and provide for his family…would they end up being homeless?

 After spending more than a year recovering at Walter Reed Army Medical Center he received a set of prosthetic arms and a set of hooks.
 SGT Damon chose to wear only one hook, attached to his left elbow, born right-handed, he taught himself to use his left as he no longer had an elbow to attach the hook to on the right arm.